BretzKierra-FS/-BretzKierra-FS-Bretz_Kierra_Dev2501/README.md

-# 01_Components - This branch contains reusable components.
+# 02_Components - This branch adds new post functions, delete post function, State arrays and lifecycle.
-# Buttons, ads, postCards, avatars and forms.